 - Web search: generic sets of settings for the languages you have chosen from the source and target drop-down lists here.
 Select your web search settings, which you want to use in your projects, here.

 - LQA models: pre-installed LQA models, but you can create your own models or more.

-Note: LQA models in any other UI language than English need to be published on your memoQ server to make them available in online projects (see this article in the memoQ Help Center).
+Note: LQA models in any other UI language than English need to be published on your memoQ server to make them available in online projects (see this Help Center article about LQA models for different UI languages).

 - Font substitution settings: settings to change the font for document export.

 - MT settings: Machine translation setting profiles.

 To choose a resource type, click the corresponding icon at the top.